 - The person must be either convicted or acquitted of the offence,

 - The offence must be tried by a court of competent jurisdiction,

 - The two offences should be the same or at least identical.
 In ICAI v.
 Vimal Surana, the accused was convicted for offences under Sections 24 & 26 of the Chartered Accountants Act and was subsequently, tried for the similar offences under IPC (Sections 419 & 420).
 The conviction was held to be a bar on the second trial.

-- If more than one offence can be made out from a given fact of the case; conviction for one offence shall act as a bar on the trial for other offences resulting from the same facts.
+- If more than one offence can be made out from given facts of the case; conviction for one offence shall act as a bar on the trial for other offences resulting from the same facts.

 The clause provides that where a person is convicted or acquitted of an offence and a distinct charge could be made out against such person but was actually not made in the previous trial, he cannot be prosecuted for the same.
 The intention of this clause is to prevent abuse of criminal administration to continue prosecuting a person by building up charges against him.